Catalina1100/NLTK/README.md

-# some experiments with Natural Language Toolkit (NLTK) library
+Some experiments with Natural Language Toolkit (NLTK) library